gravitational/gravity/docs/7.x/storage.md

 that uses `/var/lib/gravity/openebs/local` directory to store the persistent volumes data.

-!!! note "Custom state directory":
+!!! note "Custom state directory"
     If cluster is using custom state directory location, say `/opt/gravity`, the local volumes data will be stored under `/opt/gravity/openebs/local` on host, but will still map to the `/var/lib/gravity/openebs/local` inside